Yoshimi/yoshimi/README.txt

 Some people don't like our splash window - Boo!
 You can now disable it in settings {mutter}{mutter}

-Many people didn't realise there were two types of resonance interpolation, detirmined by whether you click the left or right mouse button.
+Many people didn't realise there were two types of resonance interpolation, determined by whether you click the left or right mouse button.
 This has now been split into two with better tooltips.

 Jack audio autoconnect is now configurable in the GUI and stored so you don't have to set it with a startup argument.